marcpage/libernet/README.md

 For validation, the sum of from amounts should equal sum of to amounts and sum of fees.
 Also, every sender should have sufficient funds as of this block for both from amounts and fee amounts.
 The timestamp should be validated not to be in the future as well as not be unreasonably too far in the past.
-The memo field, if it exists, should be less than 4k in size.
+The memo field, if it exists, should be less than 4k in size, should not have whitespace runs (other the \\r\\n), and should not have whitespace at the beginning or end.
 ```
 {
 	"from": {sender identity:amount},